 Visit a Museum in Merida

 There are so many things to do in Merida and visiting a museum (or two) should make your list.
 The museums in Merida range from archeological to contemporary Mexican artists.
 Many of the museums in Merida are free, helping add to your ever-growing list of free things to do in Merida.
-Check out our guide to the 7 best museums in Merida.
+Check out our guide to the 7 Museums in Merida Mexico.

 Video Mapping: History and Culture of the Region